 He also offers commentary on a wide variety of subjects to Metroplex radio stations.
 For Dallas radio station KLIF, Rick Robertson has commented on the uses of Facebook in court; what divorcing people need to know at tax time; and the situation of crowded family courts throughout the state.
 He was also interviewed on ABC Radio about international child custody laws.

 Rick Robertson appears regularly on local Dallas-Fort Worth television.
 He appeared on KTVT News 11 in Fort Worth and on Good Morning Texas on WFAA-TV in Dallas to talk about the dangers of Facebook and other social media and their use in family law and divorce cases.
-(See above video)
+See the WFAA-TV video here.

 Rick Robertson also speaks to church and civic groups on staying married and the many challenges that face those who decide to divorce.